MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-in-teams.md

 ## Meeting policy settings - Reactions

 This is a per-user policy.
-Meeting reactions are On by default.
+Reactions are On by default.
 Turning off reactions for a user doesn't mean that a user can't use reactions in meetings they schedule.
 The meeting organizer can still turn on reactions from the meeting option page, regardless of the default setting.

 You can edit an existing Teams meeting policy by using the [Set-CsTeamsMeetingPolicy](/powershell/module/skype/set-csteamsmeetingpolicy) cmdlet.
 Or, create a new Teams meeting policy by using the [New-CsTeamsMeetingPolicy](/powershell/module/skype/new-csteamsmeetingpolicy) cmdlet and assign it to users.